For Immediate Release

-Donor milk can be lifesaving for preterm infants.
-It is especially protective against a lifethreatening condition called necrotizing enterocolitis (NEC), which affects one in ten of the smallest preterm infants.
-Donor breastmilk is estimated to lower the risk of this condition by 79%.
+Pasteurized donor human milk (PDHM) can be lifesaving for preterm infants.
+It is especially protective against a life-threatening condition called necrotizing enterocolitis (NEC), which affects one in ten of the smallest preterm infants.
+A human milk diet is estimated to lower the risk of this condition by 79%.
 It also lowers hospital costs by reducing costs for care and shortening hospital stays.